philanc/plc/README.md

 * Blake2b - Blake was a final round candidate in the NIST SHA-3 selection process.
 Blake2b is an improved version of Blake.
 See https://blake2.net/.
 It has been specified in [RFC 7693](https://tools.ietf.org/html/rfc7693)

-* SHA2 cryptographic hash family (only sha256 for the moment)
+* SHA2 cryptographic hash family (sha256 and sha512)

 * SHA3 cryptographic hash family (formerly known as Keccak - 256-bit and 512-bit versions)